dilanx/DMSLauncher/README.md

 **This is the legacy Java version of the DMSLauncher (up to version 1.11.0).
-All new version (2.0.0+) are available at https://github.com/dilanx/DMSLauncher.**
+All new versions (2.0.0+) are available at https://github.com/dilanx/DMSLauncher.**

 ---